IBS

 What to eat for a healthy gut

 It is the largest internal organ in humans and influences everything.
-What happens along the seven meters a human intestine can measure is crucial for health and emotional well-being.
+What happens along the human is crucial for health and emotional well-being.

 The condition of the gut determines whether one stays healthy into old age or becomes ill early.
 This is significantly related to the so-called microbiome, the bacteria in the gut.